malger/Hierarchical-Clustering/README.md

 # [Hierarchical-Clustering](https://github.com/malger/Hierarchical-Clustering)
 A java implementation of hierarchical clustering.
 No external dependencies needed, generic implementation.

-## Supports diffrent Linkage approaches:
+## Supports different Linkage approaches:
 * Average Linkage
 * Single Linkage
 * Your Linkage function (if you extend the Linkage class)